bricksdont/sockeye-toy-models/README.md

 # sockeye-toy-models

 This repo provides sample code that eventually trains a toy Sockeye model with reconstruction.
 It downloads and installs all software and data, preprocesses data and trains a model.
-After that, there is a script that demonstrates how evaluation typically works.

-This will train a **toy** model that does not output meaningful translations.
+After training a baseline model, it shows how to continue training with reconstruction.

 All commands assume training and translation should run on **GPU**, rather than **CPU**.
+If this is not true for your setup, you will need to change the scripts.
 Also, if you have a multicore machine, consider increasing `num_threads` in the scripts.

 # Requirements